-(9) The leadership announced they would do the project themselves and shortly thereafter dissolved their LGBT Elder Task force.
+(9) The leadership announced they would do the project themselves shortly after that dissolved their LGBT Elder Taskforce.

-Holding organizations accountable who accept funding from those of us in the LGBTQIA community – when their leadership diminishes concerns raised by those in our community – is out of necessity and not meanness.
-Some of the individuals involved with the LGBT Elder Task Force throughout this project tried to reason with the leadership, but instead of listening, the leadership decided to dissolve this task force comprised of individuals who wanted to improve the quality of lives within the elder LGBT community.
-Just for the record, I was fortunate to have a witness to the Baker County incident and I knew I did not stand alone.
-There is history at this organization for blatantly disregarding the issues raised, ranging from concerns expressed over lack of materials available at Pride celebrations to criticisms made by leadership that the LGBT community failed to support the PV project, never acknowledging that neither did the cisgender community and needing reminding that two LGBTQIA individuals from this community had put up funding prior to the KickStarter campaign.
+Holding organizations accountable who accept funding from those of us in the LGBTQIA community – when their leadership diminishes concerns raised by those in our society – is out of necessity and not meanness.
+Some of the individuals involved with the LGBT Elder Task Force throughout this project tried to reason with the leadership, but instead of listening, the administration decided to dissolve this task force comprised of individuals who wanted to improve the quality of lives within the elder LGBT community.
+Just for the record, I was fortunate to have a witness to the Baker County incident, and I knew I did not stand alone.
+There is history at this organization for blatantly disregarding the issues raised.
+These ranged from concerns expressed, by others familiar with the organization, over lack of materials available at Pride celebrations.
+Criticisms made by leadership about the LGBT community failing to support the PV project, never acknowledging that neither did the cisgender community.
+The need to remind that two LGBTQIA individuals from this community had funding before the Kickstarter campaign.

 This experience of mine with this particular organization has me evaluating how we can affect change in a positive fashion.
 Continually receiving conflicted messaging was disturbing to me.
 Other participants also verbalized receiving conflicted messaging.
-What stood out even more profoundly was a letter from an LGBT Elder Task Force member, counseling the leadership to try to work matters out with me to save the project from collapsing.
+What stood out even more profoundly was a letter from an LGBT Elder Task Force member, counseling the leadership to work matters out with me to save the project from collapsing.
 After receiving a copy of the letter from its author, the author resigned from the task force.
-If the project was abandoned because I chose to uphold my end of the terms and adhere to my commitment to the participants as opposed to upholding the self serving interests of the leadership, then it is not a surprise to hear others say that their concerns were dismissed.
-This says a lot.
+If the project was abandoned because I chose to uphold my end of the terms and adhere to my commitment to the participants as opposed to defending the self-serving interests of the leadership, then it is not a surprise to hear others say that their concerns were dismissed.
+This means a lot.

-Some of us were dismissed a number of times and at one point I was called names during a phone conversation I had with one of their staff members.
+Some of us were dismissed many times, and at one point, I was called names during a phone conversation I had with one of their staff members.
 I was accused of being aggressive (typical of sexism when females assert themselves in business).
 I had insisted that the terms of my job description gave me creative rights over the project.